Health Library

 Snakebite: Symptoms of a Pit Viper Bite

-Pit vipers, such as the rattlesnake, copperhead, and cottonmouth (also called water moccasin), are poisonous (venomous) snakes.
+Pit vipers, such as the rattlesnake, copperhead, and cottonmouth (also called water moccasin), are snakes that can inject venom when they bite.
 They leave one, two, or three puncture marks on the skin, but you won't always see any marks.

 Symptoms of a pit viper snakebite usually appear within a few minutes to a few hours after a bite and may include: